Bhāskara II: Trigonometry

 The Siddhānta Shiromani (written in 1150) demonstrates Bhaskara's knowledge of trigonometry, including the sine table and relationships between different trigonometric functions.
 He also developed spherical trigonometry, along with other interesting trigonometrical results.
 In particular Bhaskara seemed more interested in trigonometry for its own sake than his predecessors who saw it only as a tool for calculation.
 Among the many interesting results given by Bhaskara, results found in his works include computation of sines of angles of 18 and 36 degrees, and the now well known formulae for $\sin\left(a + b\right)$ and $\sin\left(a - b\right)$.

 Calculus

 His work, the Siddhānta Shiromani, is an astronomical treatise and contains many theories not found in earlier works.
-Preliminary concepts of infinitesimal calculus and mathematical analysis, along with a number of results in trigonometry, differential calculus and integral calculus that are found in the work are of particular interest.
+Preliminary concepts of Differential calculus and mathematical analysis, along with a number of results in trigonometry that are found in the work are of particular interest.

 Evidence suggests Bhaskara was acquainted with some ideas of differential calculus.
 Bhaskara also goes deeper into the 'differential calculus' and suggests the differential coefficient vanishes at an extremum value of the function, indicating knowledge of the concept of 'infinitesimals'.